 My son has been very supportive of my coming out, but I am still married to his mother, who he dearly loves and is protective of.
 I would be afraid that in a divorce somehow my relationship with my son would be damaged.

 All this said, I know that I have to move forward towards divorce.
 The next part of my life is waiting for me.
-And to have that next part I need to be a single man, available to freely be fully and completely with another man.
+And to obtain that next part of my life, I need to be a single man, available to freely be fully and completely with another man.